 Another concern is if infection with COVID-19 can cause issues like birth defects, miscarriage, or stillbirth.
 Again, we just don’t have enough information to know.
 When we look at similar outbreaks such as SARS, we did see an increase in these complications, including more generally when pregnant women have fevers in the first trimester.

 It is still unclear if COVID-19 can be transmitted from mother to fetus if she becomes infected during pregnancy.
+Studies that have been released so far have been very small in number, and none of these infants were COVID-19 positive when swabbed, though they did have antibodies in their blood.
 Newborns who test positive for this virus may have caught it after they were born.
 So far we have not isolated the virus in amniotic fluid, but more work remains to be done.

 There is no evidence yet that has shown COVID-19 in breastmilk.
 A case of transmission from nursing mother-to-baby has been reported, but this was likely from shared respiratory droplets and not the breastmilk itself.